FAQs for moderation

 Frequently asked questions for T Level Technical Qualifications

 The only qualification this is applicable to is the T Level in Education and Early Years.
-This information will be available once bookings have been made on the Occupational Specialism.
+When you have booked students onto their chosen Occupational Specialism (OS), you will be able to see who your moderator is.

-The moderator allocation can then be found in the 'Products’ tab, either via the Portal home screen or via the ‘Search’ tab in the Portal.
+You can find the moderator allocation in the 'Products’ tab, either via the Portal home screen or via the ‘Search’ tab in the Portal.

 For further details on how to access this area of the Portal and view your moderator’s contact details, please see our T Level system user guide, available within the ‘Support’ area of the Portal.